centomila/F13-F24-With-CapsLock-AHK-v2/Readme.md

 ### 5.2.
 I don't want to install AutoHotkey, I just want to use the `F13`-`F24` keys

-For users who do not want to install AutoHotkey and just need a utility to use the `F13`-`F24` keys, the repository contains a compiled executable:
+To download the latest compiled executable without needing to install AutoHotkey, follow these steps:

+1. Visit the [releases page](https://github.com/centomila/F13-F24-With-CapsLock-AHK-v2/releases) on GitHub.
-1. Download the compiled `.exe` file from the repository.
-Both 32-bit and 64-bit versions are available.
+2. Download the compiled `.exe` file from the repository.
+Choose between the 32-bit and 64-bit versions.
-2. Run the executable by double-clicking the `.exe` file.
+3. Run the downloaded executable by double-clicking the `.exe` file.

 ## 6. Usage

 1. Use the Caps Lock key to switch between `F1`-`F12` and `F13`-`F24` functionalities.
-2. Right-click on the systray icon to open the menu for _Help_, view the _About_, or to _Exit_ the application.
+2. Right-click on the systray icon to open the menu for _Help_, view the _About_, _License_ or to _Exit_ the application.
-   - The default action (double-click) opens a message box with a help message.
-The help message is available in 5 languages (English, German, Spanish, French, Italian) detected by the OS language.
+   - _Help_ open a simple message box with a help message in 5 languages (English, German, Spanish, French, Italian) detected by the OS language.
-   - The _About_ action opens a message box with some info about the author and the license in 5 languages (English, German, Spanish, French, Italian).
+   - _About_ opens a message box with some info about the author in 5 languages (English, German, Spanish, French, Italian) detected by the OS language.
+   - _License_ opens a message box with the MIT License (English only)
-   - The _Exit_ action closes the application without asking for confirmation.
+   - _Exit_ closes the application without asking for confirmation.
      - The compiled version also removes the content created in the user temp folder (`C:\Users\%USERNAME%\AppData\Local\Temp\F13F24` by default) during the script execution.

 ## 7. I don't want all this stuff!
 I just want to use the `F13`-`F24` keys in my script